Mobile content: Transmission

-Mobile text and image content via SMS is one of the main technologies in mobile phones for communication, and is used to send mobile users and consumers messages, especially simple content such as ringtones and wallpapers.
-Because SMS is the main messaging (non Internet) technology used by young people, it is still the most effective way to communicate and for providers of reaching this target market.
-SMS is also easy to use, ubiquitous, sometimes reaching a wider audience than any other technology available in the mobile space (MMS, bluetooth, mobile e-mail or WAP).
-What is important is that SMS is extremely easy to use, which makes its application for various uses increasingly eady day by day.
+Mobile text and image content via SMS is one of the main technologies in mobile phones for communication, and is used to send mobile users and consumers messages, such as ringtones and wallpapers.
+As a non-internet-based messaging technology, SMS remains an effective way for providers to reach this target market.
+SMS is easy to use and ubiquitous, reaching a wider audience in some contexts than any other mobile technology such as MMS, bluetooth, mobile e-mail or WAP.

 Although SMS is a technology that has long history since first cellular phones it maybe replaced in use by the likes of Multimedia Messaging Service (MMS) or WAP, but SMS frequently gains new powers.
 One example is the introduction of applications whereby mobile tickets are sent to consumers via SMS, which contains a WAP-push that contains a link where a barcode is placed.
 This clearly substitutes MMS, which has a limited users reach and still has some applicability and interoperability problems.

-It is important to keep enhancing the phone user and consumer confidence in using SMS for mobile content applications.
-This means, if user and consumer has in order some new wallpaper or ringtone, this as the user expects has to work somehow almost properly, and in a speedy and very reliable way.
-Therefore, it is of importance to choose the right SMS gateway available or as provider as to ensure the quality-of-service along the whole path of the content SMS until it reaches the consumer's mobile.
+It is important to keep enhancing phone users' and consumers' confidence in using SMS for mobile content applications.
+This means that if users and consumers have ordered some new wallpaper or ringtone, as the user expects, it has to work almost properly.
+Therefore, it is important to choose the right SMS gateway available or as a provider to ensure the quality-of-service along the whole path of the content SMS until it reaches the consumer's mobile.

 Modern phones come with Bluetooth and Near field communication.
 This allows video to be sent from phone to phone over Bluetooth, which has the advantages that there is no data charge.